smasongarrison/syllabi/MegaSyllabus.md

 ### Exams {.unnumbered}

-There will be 3 exams.
+There will be 3 in-person exams.
 The best 2 out of 3 exam grades will be used to determine your total exam grade.
 You can drop 1 of the exams for any reason.

 #### Exams Dates {.unnumbered}

--   Exam 1: Friday, 10/03
+-   Exam 1: Friday, 10/02

--   Exam 2: Friday, 11/14
+-   Exam 2: Friday, 11/13

--   Exam 3: During Finals, 12/12
+-   Exam 3: During Finals, 12/11

 ### Short Assignments {.unnumbered}